-On the subway one day this past summer, a slender teenage boy wearing shorts and a t-shirt was standing nearby.
-There was nothing unusual about his clothing unless you took into account one thing: his exposed skin.
-A redhead, the boy's complexion was very pale in a few spots.
-The rest -- on his neck, all over his arms and all over his legs -- was violently red and patchy and scaly and looked so painful that I wanted to cry (and take him shopping for soothing skincare).
-I wondered whether a girl with such an angry case of psoriasis like his would be out in shorts and a tee.
+On the subway one day this past summer, a teenage boy in shorts and a t-shirt was standing nearby.
+Nothing was unusual about his clothing, but his exposed skin was a different matter.
+A redhead, the boy had a very pale complexion in a few spots.
+The rest – on his neck, all over his arms and legs – was violently red and patchy and scaly and looked so painful that I wanted to cry and take him shopping for soothing skincare.
+I wondered whether a girl with an angry case of psoriasis like his would be out in shorts and a tee.
 Probably not.
-In fact, a new survey conducted by the Canadian Association of Psoriasis Patients reveals psoriasis devastates self-esteem in afflicted women, and affects their relationships too.
+In fact, a survey conducted by the Canadian Association of Psoriasis Patients reveals that psoriasis devastates self-esteem in afflicted women, and affects their relationships too.

 psoriasis and self-confidence: unsexy time

 If you aren't familiar with the condition, hit this link to see google images of psoriasis-affected skin.
 An inflammatory disorder that affects 3 in every 100 Canadians, psoriasis is characterized by itchy, scaly, angry red and crusty patches that can cover small and vast areas of the body.
 (If you remember, a while back, Kim Kardashian revealed that she has psoriasis.)